CiaranMoran27/pands-project2021/README.md

 One aim of this project was gain a basic understanding of Machine Learning.
 With this in mind it was decided import the *sklearn* library to explore one of the simpler models and run it on the Iris Dataset in an attempt to classify the target species.
 The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems [Harrison 2018].
 As described by Harrison 2018 the model works by finding the distances between a query and all the examples in the data, selecting the specified number examples (K) closest to the query.
 When used for classification purposes the algorithm then votes for the most frequent label when applied.

 In an attempt to better understand how feature selection can impact the KNN model performance the Exhaustive Feature Selector (EFS) wrapper method was used to evaluate the model performance across all possible combinations of features in the dataset.
 An initial value of K = 3 was selected, with the aim to test more k values thereafter.
-A k fold cross validation vallue of 10 was selected as this value has been found through experimentation to generally result in low bias (i.e the datset will be divded into 5 parts for testing / training purposes) [FX*].
+A cross validation value of 10 was selected as this value has been found through experimentation to generally result in low bias (i.e the datset will be divded into 10 parts for testing / training purposes) [FX*].
 Note: Altough EFS slows model performance (Malik 2021), it was still used for investigation purposes).

 <br/>